ResearchComputing/Documentation/docs/petalibrary/zfs_snapshots.md

  - take snapshots every day, save more recent 8 snapshots (one week worth)

-If you would like to set a custom snapshot schedule for your allocation, please contact <rc-help@colorado.edu>.
+If you would like to set a custom snapshot schedule for your allocation, please submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).

 ```{warning}
 The longer you retain snapshots, the longer it will take to free up space by deleting files from your allocation.